KristaRutz/C-Sharp-Database-Basics-Independent-Project/README.md

-# Employee-Client Relationship Tracker (C# Web Application)
+# User-Zine Relationship Tracker (C# Web Application)

-#### A web-based application to organize employees and clients, where the user can input new hires and create clients under the emoloyees, hosted on [GitHub](https://github.com/KristaRutz/C-Sharp-Database-Basics-Independent-Project). _Last Updated 03.13.2020._
+#### A web-based application to organize users and zines, where the user can input new hires and create zines under the emoloyees, hosted on [GitHub](https://github.com/KristaRutz/C-Sharp-Database-Basics-Independent-Project). _Last Updated 03.13.2020._

 #### By _**Krista Rutz**_

 ## Description

-This application, utilizing an MVC framework, lets the user, in this case a hair salon, keep track of employees and their clients.
-Employees can be added dynamically in a form, and clients can be listed under each employee account.
+This application, utilizing an MVC framework, keeps track of users and their zines.
+Users can be added dynamically in a form, and zines can be listed under each user account.
 The app implements this with C#, .NET Core, and SQL.

 This project uses SQL, Entity Framework, RESTful routing, the Razor View Engine, and MVC conventions.
 It was created for the Epicodus week 11 friday independent project, on week 4 of C# and .NET course: Database Basics.